-Australian Sports Turf Consultants (ASTC) staff provides independent technical and agronomic turf consultant services to government departments and councils, sports bodies, clubs and associations, turf managers and producers, turf maintenance companies, architects, engineers, builders, landscapers and homeowners.
+Australian Sports Turf Consultants (ASTC) staff provides independent technical and agronomic turf consultant services to government departments and councils, schools, sports bodies, clubs and associations, turf managers and producers, turf maintenance companies, architects, engineers, builders, landscapers and homeowners.

 ASTC work with a diverse wide range of clients to ensure sports facilities are constructed to meet national standards or best practice depending on available budget and specification.
 ASTC works with each client to make sure their asset is well maintained, but most importantly safe for professional and/or amateur sport participation.